caelum/vraptor-test/README.markdown

     }

-In the second line of the test, we verify that the http status code of the request was 200 and that there was no validation errors (from vraptor `Validator` class).
+In the second line of the test, we verify that the http status code of the request was 200 and that there was no validation errors (included in vraptor's `Validator` class).
 If any of this two conditions had failed, the test would fail imediatly (you don't need to write any assert).

-In the third line, we verify if a attribute was included in the result (in a `result.include` all in the controller being tested, for example).
-The `result.getObject` method returns the object included or null if it was
+In the third line, we verify if a attribute was included in the result (in a `result.include` in the controller being tested, for example).
+The `result.getObject` method returns the object included or null if it wasn't included.

 You can also add parameters to be sent in the request: